 What Makes a Good Coaching Question?

-A powerful question accomplishes several vital things and is surprisingly easy to recognize, regardless of one’s country of origin (Vogt et al., 2003).
-For instance, Vogt and colleagues asked people from a variety of cultures to score the following questions on a scale of 1-10, with ten being the highest.
+A powerful question accomplishes several vital things and is surprisingly easy to recognize, regardless of one’s country of origin (Vogt, Brown, & Isaacs, 2003).
+For instance, Vogt et al. (2003) asked people from a variety of cultures to score the following questions on a scale of 1–10, with 10 being the most powerful.

 - What time is it?